Constellations in prime elements of number fields: Introduction

-In the last part of this section, we describe an application to binary quadratic forms with integer coefficients, which is related to the constellation theorems in prime elements of quadratic fields.
+In the last part of this section, we describe an application to binary quadratic forms with integer coefficients, which is obtained as a corollary to refinements of our theorems for quadratic fields.
 We say that $F\colon\ZZ^2\to\ZZ$ is a \emph{primitive $($binary$)$ quadratic form} if it is of the form $F(x,y)=ax^2+bxy+cy^2$, where $a,b,c$ are integers with $\mathrm{gcd}(a,b,c)=1$.
 A fundamental problem in number theory asks which primes, or $-1$ multiples of them, are represented by $F$.
 In this paper, motivated by this problem, we obtain a combinatorial theorem for pairs $(x,y)\in \ZZ^2$ satisfying $F(x,y)\in\PP_{\QQ}$.
 The detailed statement is presented as Theorem~\ref{mtheorem=quadraticform} in Subsection~\ref{subsection=mainpreciseversion}; the following theorem is a simplified version of it.
 The discriminant $D_F$ of $F$ is defined by $D_F\coloneqq b^2-4ac$. \begin{theorem}[Constellation theorem on prime representations of binary quadratic forms] Let $F\colon \ZZ^2\to \ZZ$ be a primitive quadratic form.
 Assume that its discriminant $D_F$ is not a perfect square and that $F$ is not negative definite.
 Then, for a given finite set $S\subseteq \ZZ^2$, there exists an $S$-constellation $\eS$ in $\ZZ^2$ such that the function $F(x,y)$ takes distinct prime values on $\eS$. \end{theorem} The above condition on $D_F$ is necessary.
 Indeed, if $D_F$ is a perfect square, then $F(x,y)$ is not irreducible over $\ZZ$.
 If $F$ is indefinite, the above theorem also implies the existence of an $S$-constellation on which $F(x,y)$ takes distinct negative prime values.
 In order to prove Theorem~\ref{theorem=quadraticform} for general coefficients $(a,b,c)$, we extend the framework of our constellation theorem.
 More precisely, we consider a pair $(\OO, \idealc)$, where $\OO$ is an order in $K$ and $\idealc$ is an invertible fractional ideal of $\OO$.
 The original case is where $\OO$ and $\idealc$ both equal $\OK$.